dankuck/dan-learns-python/README.md

  - - - - -
 ```

-If the first player places a dandelion just below the first and then the wind blew to the west, the
+If the first player places a dandelion just below the first and then the wind blows to the west, the
 board state would become:

 ```